andreamancuso/Janet-CSharp/docs/guide/getting-started.md

 Key points:
 - `JanetRuntime` must be disposed when done (use `using`)
-- Only one `JanetRuntime` can exist at a time (Janet is process-global)
+- Only one `JanetRuntime` can exist per OS thread (Janet is thread-local)
 - All runtime access must happen on the thread that created it

 ## Invoking Janet Functions